 - Step Three: Discussing the possibility of a test drive.

 - Step Four: Meeting at the physical location for the ride (could be an empty parking lot)

 - Step Five: Sitting in the driver’s seat, fastening the seat belt, and checking the mirrors, tire pressure, etc., but not driving.
 This step is essential to getting over a fear of driving.

 - Step Six: Driving a car for a short distance.

 All these steps happen in different sessions or at the pace recommended by the therapist.
-The reason why this therapy is useful in that it teaches relaxation techniques, first and foremost.
+The reason why this therapy is useful is that it teaches relaxation techniques, first and foremost.
 Secondly, it eases the victim into their fears slowly by slowly so that they don’t get overwhelmed and relapse.
-Finally, it involves constant guidance and supervision, which makes the anxiety patient feel less alone, and therefore, less likely to feel distressed.
+Finally, it involves constant guidance and supervision, which makes the anxious patient feel less alone, and therefore, less likely to feel distressed.

 Breathing and Muscle Relaxation Exercises

 Here is a simple way to calm your anxiety whenever it strikes using little more than your lungs.